ruicliu/botframework-telephony/README.md

 Telephony channel leverages the power of [Microsoft Bot Framework](https://dev.botframework.com) combined with the [Azure Communication Services](https://azure.microsoft.com/en-us/services/communication-services) and the [Azure Speech Services](https://azure.microsoft.com/en-us/services/cognitive-services/speech-services).

  ---
 __Please note__:  This is a Beta (preview) version of software, and as with any preview software, there may be initial risks and limitations you run into, such as a need to integrate with your existing IVR, etc. We are working on and supporting this product and are here to help you in case you run into any issues.
-Reach us at ms-telephony-preview@microsoft.com or submit an issue [here](https://github.com/microsoft/botframework-telephony/issues).
+Reach us at telephony-preview
+@microsoft.com or submit an issue [here](https://github.com/microsoft/botframework-telephony/issues).

 ---